 Everyone wants to do Amarnath Yatra once in his life.
-But this is also true that not everyone can go for this yatra, as Amarnath yatra is the most difficult yatra till now.
+But this is also true that not everyone can go for this yatra, as the Amarnath yatra is the most difficult yatra till now.
 It is said that anyone who visits the Amarnath Temple once, attains salvation.
-That is why Amarnath Temple or Amarnath Cave have become the most famous pilgrimage site in India.
-The belief of the Amarnath Mandir is so much that despite having such a difficult journey, millions of devotees visit this pilgrimage site every year.
+That is why Amarnath Temple or Amarnath Cave has become the most famous pilgrimage site in India.
+The belief in the Amarnath Mandir is so much that despite having such a difficult journey, millions of devotees visit this pilgrimage site every year.
 This yatra runs only for 48 days a year.

 The Amarnath is at the height of 3888 meters above sea level.
 While on another hand Amarnath’s cave length and width are 19m and 16m respectively.
-Although this cave is covered with snow throughout the year, but when the snow melts in July, then this cave is opened for the devotees for some time.
+Although this cave is covered with snow throughout the year, but when the snow melts in July, then this cave is open for the devotees for some time.
 Let us tell you that the Amarnath cave is the same place where Lord Shiva narrated the ‘Amar Katha’ to Mother Parvati.
 If you also want to visit Amarnath Mandir, then in this article, you will get all the information that you will need to go on this journey.

 Also, Read “12 Jyotirling in India“

 The main thing about Amarnath Shivling is that this Shivling forms naturally because of the drip of water drops in this cave from different places, whose height remains around 10 feet every time.
 If you don’t know, let us tell you that Amarnath Shivling is also called ‘Himani Shivling’.
 It is also said that the size of Amarnath Shivling depends on the size of the moon.
 What is even more surprising is that the Amarnath Shivling is completely made of solid ice.
 Whereas the snow in the rest of the Amarnath cave is very soft, which starts melting as soon as you keep your hands.
 How surprising is this, isn’t it?